Automattic/jetpack-production/readme.txt

 = How do I contribute to Jetpack? =

 There are opportunities for developers at all levels to contribute.
 [Learn more about contributing to Jetpack](https://jetpack.com/contribute) or consider [joining our beta program](https://jetpack.com/beta).

+= Is Jetpack CRM included in the Jetpack plugin? =

+No, please download the separate Jetpack CRM plugin to use Jetpack CRM.

 = What else does Jetpack include? =